 Stockholders are cordially invited to attend the Special Meeting in person.
-Those who will not attend and who wish their shares voted are requested to sign, date and mail promptly the enclosed proxy, for which a return envelope is provided.
+Those who will not attend and who wish their shares voted are requested to sign, date and mail promptly the enclosed proxy, for which a stamped return envelope is provided.

-/s/ JOSEPH L. VON ROSENBERG, III JOSEPH L. VON ROSENBERG, III Vice President, General Counsel and Corporate Secretary
+JOSEPH L. VON ROSENBERG, III Vice President, General Counsel and Corporate Secretary

-Houston, Texas

-November 13, 1995
+Houston, Texas November 10, 1995